Parallel Texts: Matthew 8:28-33; Luke 8:26-39

 If you haven’t read the passage, I’d suggest that you do so now; take your time and get the whole picture in your mind…

 To really get the full impact of what is going on, you need to remember that Jesus just calmed the storm, and to keep in mind that in prophetic passages, the sea is often used to represent this world; always churning, tossing and tempestuous.
 The winds came, the waves tossed and Jesus spoke the Word and brought peace.
 Not only can He intervene in Nature with authority, He will bring calm to this world in due course.
-Then, after calming the storm, He arrives at the shore in a region inhabited primarily by gentiles, and a crazed and demon possessed man comes running.
+Then, after calming the storm, He arrives at the shore, and a crazed and demon possessed man comes running.

 Mark goes into great detail showing us just how far gone this fellow was, and how he was uncontrollable.
 He is dirty, naked and crazy.
 He lives near the unclean pigs and in the unclean tombs, oh yes, he pushes all of the Jewish buttons for “unclean” and is inhabited by unclean spirits!